Emergency Medical Services (EMS)

 How many applications should I submit?

-This is highly subjective, depending on your qualifications, geographical restrictions, and family considerations, among many others.
+This is highly subjective, depending on your qualifications, geographical restrictions, and family considerations, among others factors.
 Numerically, there are more EMS fellowship positions than applicants, so barring any personal preferences, there is likely to be a position available.
 Even if you have your mind set on a single program, it is a good idea to apply to or visit several programs to provide some perspective.

 How do I pick the right program for me?

 The right program is also a very subjective question.
 Most fellowships have a website you can visit for highlights about their program.
 Additionally, the EMS community remains a relatively tight-knit subspecialty, so EMS faculty in your department are often able to provide insight into other programs.
-The application and interview process also is very revealing, and the impression you get from meeting the fellowship director and core faculty can have a huge impact on picking the right program.
-In addition to the program elements, many applicants have their own family, geographical, or other requirements that may shape their decision of picking the right program.
-In the end, as with choosing any job, trust your gut.
+The application and interview process also are very revealing, and the impression you get from meeting the fellowship director and core faculty can have a huge impact on picking the right program.
+In addition to program elements, many applicants have their own family, geographical, or other requirements that may shape their decision of picking the right program.
+In the end, as with choosing any job, do your research and trust your gut.

 Common mistakes during the application process

-It cannot be stated enough that the EMS community remains a small and tightly knit one.
+It cannot be stated enough that the EMS community is small.
+Everyone knows each other and talks to each other!.
 Always be professional and honest throughout the application process.

 Tips for writing your personal statement

 Your personal statement can serve to emphasize points on your CV as well as delve into those intangible things that don’t fit on a CV.
 For instance, it is your opportunity to show the reader why you decided to go into EMS medicine.
 Be honest and concise.
 Writing individual letters to each program emphasizing why you would be a good match for them and demonstrating that you have done some research into their program is a good idea as well.
 Having a faculty member review your draft statement can often be valuable.
 The American Medical Association, EMRA, and many other organizations offer personal statement advice you can review as well.